sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 #### 404

-Tenant or Identity Provider not found.
+Tenant or identity provider not found.

 #### 500

 Internal server error.
 ***

-## `Get All Identity Provider Claims Header`
+## `Get all identity provider claims header`

-Get Header for all Identity Provider Claims for an Identity Provider on a Tenant.
+Get Header for all identity provider claims for an identity provider on a tenant.

 ### Request